GalvanizeOpenSource/math-essentials-for-data-science/docs/_sources/linear-algebra-1.rst.txt

 | 3  | Become familiar with the process of a **matrix inverse*                                                                    |
 +----+----------------------------------------------------------------------------------------------------------------------------+

-transposes, dot products, determinants, and inversesd
+transposes, dot products, determinants, and inverses
 -------------------------------------------------------

 Quick reference